rafable1212/content-ops-starter/content/pages/index.md

               borderRadius: x-large
       - title: 'Active 2:'
         subtitle: 'Distribution of Information and Media:'
-        text: "Join the newsletter and review attached media.\_\n\nShare media on your socials (X, FB, Insta) EVERYDAY for visibility and encourage others to share.\n\nThe media in the newsletters are aimed to be quick and direct info.
-They can info on politicians up for elections and overreach of Elon/Trump.\n\n"
+        text: "Join the newsletter and review attached media.\_\n\nShare media on your socials (X, FB, Insta) EVERYDAY for visibility and encourage others to share.
+The media in the newsletters are aimed to be \n\nquick and direct info.
+They can info on politicians up for elections and overreach of Elon/Trump.\n"
         image:
           url: /images/icon2.svg
           altText: Featured icon two